White River fishing report

 To flycast long ranges, it’s crucial to keep your casting line up & unobstructed during the false casts.
 To do this, it’s essential to keep the tip of the rod up consistently.
 If you drop the rod tip on your back or forward cast, the loop you have built will start to open & the momentum in your casting line will dramatically go down.
 Making this issue allows your line no choice other than to drop.

-According to White River fishing reports, to fix this issue, anticipate you are tossing every false cast up above the roof of a two-story building, which is roughly 20 feet behind you & one that is 20 feet in front of you.
+According to White River fishing report, to fix this issue, anticipate you are tossing every false cast up above the roof of a two-story building, which is roughly 20 feet behind you & one that is 20 feet in front of you.
 Generally, this will help you keep the tip of the rod up while letting you focus on casting the fishing line up & back & up & forward.

 The outcome of doing this will help you maintain the momentum & your casting distance will increase as well.